 Why choose this course?

-- You'll gain real-world skills including how to earn how to create and publish content for a broad range of formats including print, multimedia and within online platforms
+You'll gain real-world skills including how to create and publish content for a broad range of formats including video, podcasts, print and online.
+In the final year you can take up work experience, work for a client or even start your own media business—all guided by tutors.

 What's the course about?